davatorium/rofi/doc/rofi.1.markdown

 The first two fields specify the alpha level.
 This determines the amount of transparency (00 everything, FF nothing).
 The other fields represent the actual color, in hex.

-Transparency can be used within **rofi**, for example if the selected background color is 50% transparent, the background color of the window will be visible thru it.
+Transparency can be used within **rofi**, for example if the selected background color is 50% transparent, the background color of the window will be visible through it.

 ## KEY BINDINGS